 We have tap classes for all ages and levels, from beginner to advanced and adults.
 The student will be placed according to age and skill level.

-Our adult division has classes three evening a week, from beginner through advanced levels.
-We offer Tap and Pilates as well.
+Our adult division has classes three evenings a week, from beginner through advanced levels.
+We offer Tap and Hip Hop as well.
 These classes can be taken on a drop in basis or by the term.
 They are filled with adults who have either danced when they were young or have always wanted to dance but never had the opportunity.

 Parents observation weeks occur twice in the fall and once in the spring.
 Parents are invited into the studio to watch class.
 Students at the Academy all have the opportunity to perform in our end of year recital held at Portsmouth High School.
 This is not a mandatory performance at the end of the second term in June.
 We provide costumes for the students.
 They are not required to buy costumes or sell a certain number of tickets.
 A small costume fee of $25-40 dollars is assessed based on how many performance pieces a student will be dancing in.
 This is a maintenance fee for repair and cleaning.